CSEN-SCU/csen-174-s26-team-project-codebase-explainer/docs/sprint-1-testing.md

 Running the initial suite (`initial_test.out`) revealed a real bug alongside the intentional RED: `test_analyze_invalid_url_returns_400` was failing with a 502 instead of 400 when given `https://notgithub.com/owner/repo`.
 The root cause was a regex too permissive in `fetcher/github_fetcher.py` — the pattern `github\.com[/:]` matched `notgithub.com` because `github.com` appears as a substring of it.
 The fix was a one-character negative lookbehind: `(?<![a-zA-Z0-9])github\.com[/:]`, which requires `github.com` to not be preceded by any alphanumeric character.
 After the fix the full suite reads **39 passed, 1 failed** (the intentional RED only).

-# Sprint 1 Testing

-## Overview

-In this sprint, our team focused on applying test-driven development (TDD) to define and validate key behaviors of our system.
-We created initial failing tests, implemented partial functionality to pass some tests, and used an AI testing skill to expand our test coverage.
-We also critically evaluated AI-generated tests to improve their quality.

 ---

 ## Part 3: Testing Skill Installed and Used